 Help us to continue a lived-in legacy by becoming a Restoration Partner today.

-Whitehorne House Museum celebrates the ingenuity, artistry, and significance of cabinetmaking and related arts in 18th-century Newport and connects the historic traditions of making to handcraft practices of today.
+Whitehorne House Museum celebrates the artistry, industry, and craftsman/womanship of cabinetmaking and related arts in 18th-century Newport.

 The history of Whitehorne House Museum follows closely the history of the founding and early development of the Newport Restoration Foundation.

 Heiress and philanthropist Doris Duke founded NRF in 1968 to rescue and preserve the earliest architectural heritage of Newport, which was threatened at the time by long-time neglect and various urban renewal efforts.
 In her lifetime, Duke bought and restored 84 18th- and early 19th-century houses, most of which are still owned today by NRF and leased as private residences to tenant/stewards.

 From the earliest days of the organization, Duke also bought and donated to NRF early Newport furniture and related decorative arts, including 18th-century silver, Chinese export ceramics, glass, and paintings.
 Her purchases were recorded in NRF Annual Meeting minutes alongside reports on house purchases, and by 1972, she had acquired for NRF 87 pieces of furniture of which some 35-40 still comprise the core collection of significant pieces firmly attributable to Newport craftsmen.